Bruntaz/BinaryCodeTranslation/src/Jorvik5/README.md

 * Stack width is 8 bit instead of 16 bit
     * The SET statement has been removed because of this (the SSET statement remains)
 * Add FETCH and STORE instructions for Scratch Pad Memory
+* Add AND, OR, XOR and NOT instructions